contact-nat/restlet-sites/modules/com.restlet/tech-doc/restlet-framework/guide/2.2/01_introduction/05_getting-started/02_maven.md

 support appeared to be important for many Restlet users.
 The initial response was to automatically generate the POM files for each module JAR shipped within the Restlet distribution.
-This enabled users to upload those JAR files to a local Maven repository, using a script like the one available in the Wiki.
+This enabled users to upload those JAR files to a local Maven repository.

 But, this was clearly not easy enough and forced users to download the full distribution for each new version released, instead of just